micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-Then the disciples of John came to Jesus, inquiring, Why is it that we and the Pharisees fast [^j]_often_, [that is, abstain from food and drink as a religious exercise], but Your disciples do not fast?
+Then the disciples of John came to Jesus, inquiring, Why is it that we and the Pharisees fast _often_, [that is, abstain from food and drink as a religious exercise], but Your disciples do not fast?